What do you think of when you hear the words ‘one foot in the grave’?

 In Guatemala, indigenous mothers are three times more likely than others to die in childbirth.
 This is not only due to the lack of hospitals and medicines but also discrimination from hospital staff who don’t try to communicate with them.

-On Sunday 6th November Shappi Khorsandi will presented Health Poverty Action’s BBC Radio 4 Appeal about the dangers of pregnancy in remote areas of Guatemala, and how we work with local women to ensure more mothers can give birth safely.
+On Sunday 6th November 2016 Shappi Khorsandi presented Health Poverty Action’s BBC Radio 4 Appeal about the dangers of pregnancy in remote areas of Guatemala, and how we work with local women to ensure more mothers can give birth safely.

 Hear more about why Shappi Khorsandi is supporting our BBC Radio 4 Appeal in this video: